-In order to illustrate the feasibility and advantages of the sender-intent-based-receiver-pull (SIRP) model in supporting asynchronous applications, in this section we outline the design of three important applications using the model: Emails, mobile text messages, and asynchronous voice messages.
-We present the design of the SIRP based Email system in greater detail and briefly sketch the design for the other two applications using a framework similar to the Email design.
-We emphasize that these designs serve only as a proof of concept on the feasibility and effectiveness of supporting message services using the SIRP model, in reducing unwanted (Internet) traffic.
-Many design details are left for future investigations (but see [3] for supporting the Internet Email application using the SIRP model).
+In order to illustrate the feasibility and advantages of the sender-intent-based-receiver-pull (SIRP) model in supporting asynchronous applications, in this section we outline the design of three important applications using the model: emails, mobile text messages, and asynchronous voice messages.
+We present the design of the SIRP based email system in greater detail and briefly sketch the design for the other two applications using a framework similar to the email design.
+(IM2000 [1] is another email architecture using the receiver-pull model, however it is not backward compatible.)
+We emphasize that these designs only illustrate the feasibility and effectiveness of supporting message services using the SIRP model, in reducing unwanted traffic.
+Many design details are omitted (see [4, 5] for supporting the Internet email application using the SIRP model).

-A. SIRP based Email System
+3.1 SIRP based email System

-In the SIRP based Email delivery system, senders cannot directly push messages to arbitrary receivers.
+In the SIRP based email delivery system, senders cannot directly push messages to arbitrary receivers.
 Instead, receivers decide if and when they want to retrieve (or pull) messages from senders.
-Figure 2 illustrates the basic architecture of the new Email delivery system.
+Figure 2 illustrates the basic architecture of the new email delivery system.
 In the following we will present the new system from both the senders' and receivers' perspectives.
-Before we delve into details, it is worth noting that the new system extends the current Simple Mail Transfer Protocol (SMTP) [9] by adding two new commands: MSID and GTML (Table I).
+Before we delve into details, it is worth noting that the new system extends the current Simple Mail Transfer Protocol (SMTP) [10] by adding two new commands: MSID and GTML.
 In other words, all the commands and reply codes in SMTP are also supported in the new system.
-We will explain the two new commands when we use them below.
+We will explain the two new commands when we use them.